potrepka/Artifact/README.md

 Finally, once training is complete, we feed a modified image into our model to obtain a new (fake original) image.
 Feel free to make observations of artifacts in your output image and tune the model as you like.
 Common artifacts are tiling, light and dark patches, and color distortion.
-Please note:
+Please note the following observations from training on the blur effect:
-  - Using random pairs of images rather than associated pairs yielded better results.
+  - Using random pairs of images rather than associated pairs yields better results.
 See `--shuffle` below.
   - Validation loss is not a clear indicator of the degree to which artifacts are present.
-  - Increasing the number of residual layers to 12 seemed to worsen artifacts.
+  - Increasing the number of residual layers to 12 seems to worsen artifacts.
-  - Scaling the discriminator loss by 0.5 seemed to remove some of the color distortion at the cost of extra tiling and extra color distortion at the edge of light and dark patches.
+  - Scaling the discriminator loss by 0.5 seems to remove some of the color distortion at the cost of extra tiling and extra color distortion at the edge of light and dark patches.
   - High-contrast, noisy images yield the best results.
 Likewise, images with